mifiguemi/onco-camembert/readme.md

-# French Oncology NER Corpus – Training and Inference
+# FRACCO

-This repository provides code and resources to train and evaluate named entity recognition (NER) models on a French oncology corpus annotated with ICD-O-3 categories (morphologie, topographie, différenciation, expression_CIM).
+This repository provides **FRACCO (French Annotated Corpus for Clinical Oncology)**, a gold-standard dataset of synthetic French clinical cases annotated with labels corresponding to ICD-O-3 categories.
+It also includes example code for fine-tuning and evaluating named entity recognition (NER) models.

 ## Repository structure
 ```